 Kenda Creasy Dean comes to Ministry Incubators after 30 years of doing ministry that wasn’t in a job description.
 An ordained United Methodist minister, she teaches practical theology, youth ministry, education and formation, and social innovation at Princeton Theological Seminary, where she works closely with PTS’s Institute for Youth Ministry and the Farminary and directs the Ministry Collaboratory, a Lilly Endowment initiative at Princeton on congregational innovation with young adults.
 She has extensive experience in new ministry development, grant writing, and nonprofit ministry, especially with young people.

-Kenda is the author of a dozen books including Knee-Deep in Flotsam: Why Churches Innovate and How to Start; Delighted: What Teenagers are Teaching the Church About Joy (with Wes Ellis, Abigail Rusert, and Justin Forbes); Almost Christian: What the Faith of Our Teenagers Is Telling the American Church; and The Godbearing Life (with Ron Foster).
+Kenda is the author of a dozen books including Innovating for Love: Joining God’s Expedition through Christian Social Innovation; Delighted: What Teenagers are Teaching the Church About Joy (with Wes Ellis, Abigail Rusert, and Justin Forbes); Almost Christian: What the Faith of Our Teenagers Is Telling the American Church; and The Godbearing Life (with Ron Foster).
 She is a frequent speaker and consultant on young people and church innovation and has worked with dozens of seminaries, judicatories, congregations, and other faith-based entities.
 A graduate of Miami University (Ohio), Wesley Theological Seminary, and Princeton Theological Seminary, Kenda served as a pastor in suburban Washington, DC, and as a campus minister at the University of Maryland before coming to Princeton.
 She and her husband Kevin live on campus and love hanging out at the beach with their grown children.
 Contact Kenda here.